 Since Weebly only allows you to insert elements in certain designated areas of the template, this allows them to ensure more structural consistency across templates.
 So when you change designs, elements can transfer across the templates.

-If you want to be able to place elements anywhere in the template, Wix will be a better choice for you.
+If you want maximum flexibility to be able to place elements / content anywhere in the template, Wix will be a better choice for you.
+This allows you to have much more creative control over your website design and layout.

 About 80% to 90% of each website is built with some very basic elements, including title, paragraph / text, pictures and perhaps a few slideshows.